 General Questions

-Dr. Stephen is a registered psychologist with a practice in forensic and clinical psychology offering assessment, treatment, and consultative services to adults, adolescents, children, couples, and families.
-For a more thorough list of services please refer to the lists of forensic psychological services and clinical psychological services
+Dr. Stephen is a psychologist with a practice in clinical psychology offering Assessments and Therapy.
+For a more thorough list of services please refer to the Assessments or Therapy pages.

 Vie Psychology, Inc. and Dr. Stephen are located at: